chainwikinet/wikijs-farm-content/faq.md

 Market impact (aka price impact) occurs when a trade is large enough to change the price of the assets that are traded on the exchange where they are being traded.
 Market impact can increase when liquidity decreases during periods of high volatility.

 Some Harvest strategies may involve entering and exiting automated market maker LP positions on Curve, Swerve, Balancer, Uniswap from a single asset supported by the AMM.
 If price volatility reduces the liquidity of the asset you have deposited, **you may experience market impact losses when you try to withdraw.** These losses may appear as a reduction in your deposited balance.
 If the liquidity situation for your asset improves, your displayed balance may also improve.

+## Death Spiral Risk

+> Crypto markets can be volatile, while this provides huge opportunities it can also be a huge risk. {.is-warning}

+Many market events can increase volatility, those events can have a direct effect in value deposited in harvest finance through many different assets, also, a panic in the market can trigger a bank run, if such an event happens in the same time FARM token suffers sell pressure, incentives in harvest finance may be affected and this can cause a negative feedback loop.

 [hf]: https://harvest.finance/earn
 [hf-earn]: https://harvest.finance/earn